 After you, the U.S. citizen petitioner, have prepared and assembled all the forms and other items listed above, make a photocopy for your personal records.
-Then send the whole visa petition to the USCIS "lockbox" indicated on the website instructions for Form I-130.
+You then have a choice: You can either file it online or mail the whole petition package to the USCIS "lockbox" indicated on the website instructions for Form I-130.

 The lockbox will process the fee payment, then forward the petition to a USCIS Service Center for further handling.

-A few weeks after sending in the visa petition, you should get a receipt notice from USCIS.
-The will tell you to check the USCIS website for information on how long the application is likely to remain in processing.
+Soon after sending in the petition, you should get a receipt notice from USCIS.
+The notice will tell you to check the USCIS website for information on how long it is likely to remain in processing (expect months, at a minimum).
 Look for the receipt number in the upper left-hand corner, which you will need in order to check the status of the case online at www.uscis.gov.
 There, you can also sign up for automatic email updates about the case.